Shahill22/Tag-Tree-Heirarchy/README.md

 A full stack Vue and python web application using Postgres for Nested Tags Tree.

-## Note: Database Credentials and url added directly to code without using .env file for easier testing.
+## Note: Database Credentials and url added directly to code without using '.env' file for easier testing.

 ## Requirements